Supporting Cast

 Brute and Glob convinced Hector that he was the heir to the role of the Sandman, guardian of the dreams of human beings, after his predecessor Garrett Sanford died, making him the unwittingly pawn of the two nightmares who would play the role of his sidekicks while molding him.
 From his base in the dream dimension Hector would look in on his pregnant wife Lyta and at some point he began visiting her one hour every night while she slept without exposing himself to her thinking the strain of seeing him alive might harm their child.
 However, his nightly visits did not go unnoticed and he was eventually discovered and unmasked by Al Rothstein, formerly Nuklon and now Atom Smasher.
 Once exposed Hector told Lyta of his new role and he asked her to marry him even though he would only be able to leave the dream dimension for one hour a day.
 Lyta accepted his proposal but decided to return with Hector to Dreamworld to be with him.
 The two were wed and then left for the dream dimension.

 Morpheus eventually broke free from captivity and when he learned of Brute and Glob's betrayal he set out to find them.
-After locating and recapturing Brute and Glob, he sent their pawn Hector to the realm of the dead and returned Lyta to the world of the living.
+After locating and recapturing Brute and Glob, he sent their pawn Hector back to the realm of the dead and returned Lyta to the world of the living where she'd eventually give birth to their son Daniel.

 Eye color: blue